 - side of the eye (gallbladder meridian)

 - chin (central vessel)

 Use the first two fingers (tap with the pads of your fingers) of either hand to tap.
 It matters which side, to tap on or which hand you use.

 Begin by tapping the karate chop point while simultaneously reciting your setup phrase 3 times.

 Then, move on to the other point, taping each point 7 times while simultaneously reciting a “reminder phrase” to maintain focus on your problem area.

-For example, if your set up phrase is, “Even though I am stressed out, I love and accept myself,” your reminder phrase would be, “I am stressed out.”
+For example, if your set up phrase is, “Even though I am afraid, I love and accept myself,” your reminder phrase would be, “I am afraid.”